Dyalog/PracticeProblems/CONTRIBUTING.md

 > **NOTE**
 > The function `⎕JSON` in Dyalog can be used to correctly display APL arrays in JSON format.
 In particular, text vectors must be enclosed in two single-quotes `''`.

+## Troubleshooting
+If you add a markdown file to `/_psets/` and find that it does not appear in the left-hand menu of the site when you run `serve.bat` or `serve.sh`, delete the `/_site/` directory and try again.